 What is the Research Plan?
-This project investigates the potential improvements required to enhance the the framework for incorporating three main sources of uncertainty in the collapse assessment of steel columns.
-These improvements involve but not limited to investigating the impact of using fitted distributions instead of empirical cumulative distributions on generating random numbers (Q2 of FY 2017) and investigating the influence of different loading scenarios on the measured RTR uncertainty (Q3 of FY 2017).
+As part of this project, potential improvements required to enhance the framework developed for incorporating three main sources of uncertainty in the seismic performance assessment of steel columns will be investigated.
+One of these improvements will involve investigating the influence of different loading scenarios on the measured RTR uncertainty (completed in Q3 of FY 2017).

-A parallel effort will be initiated to extend the applicability of this framework to reinforced concrete columns.
-A comprehensive literature review and data mining will be conducted to quantify the uncertainty associated with the material properties of concrete and steel reinforcing bars in form of a set of probability distribution functions (Q2 of FY 17).
-The uncertainty embedded in the modeling procedure for concrete columns will be quantified by developing and validating computational models of reinforced concrete columns under gravity and seismic loads at three levels of modeling resolution from reduced-order to detailed finite elements.
-This task is planned to be accomplished in Q4 of FY 2017.
 A set of probability distribution functions for reinforced concrete columns that incorporate the influences of material and modeling uncertainties will be developed by performing analyses with probabilistically varied input material properties at each level of modeling resolution under an amplifying acceleration time history record.
 The integrated material and modeling uncertainty will be propagated through the RTR uncertainty, quantified based on the responses of a reinforced concrete column to a suite of imposed ground motions, to evaluate the total resulting uncertainty in the response of concrete columns.
-This task will be completed in Q3 of FY 2018.
+This task will be completed in Q4 of FY 2018.

-The uncertainty quantified for reinforced concrete columns will be integrated with the results of the exploratory project on the uncertainty quantification of steel beam-columns to ensure the feasibility and generality of the proposed framework to quantify the component level uncertainty.
-This task will be conducted in Q4 of FY 2018.
-A pilot study will be conducted in Q2 of 2019 to propagate the component-level material uncertainty to the system-level to identify the impact of one of the sources of uncertainty embedded in the collapse prediction results for a structural system.
-This task will be conducted to explore the challenges and feasibility of moving from component to the system level uncertainty.
-The outcomes of this task will provide recommendations for the future projects in EEG concerning incorporating uncertainty in the PBSE framework.
+The uncertainty quantified for reinforced concrete columns will be integrated with the results of the exploratory project on uncertainty in the seismic performance of steel beam-columns to ensure the feasibility and generality of the proposed framework to quantify the component level uncertainty.
+This task will be conducted in Q1 of FY 2020.